chuigda/CoreBlogPHP-NG/content/research/io-monad-kiddies-wcsndm.md

 Compiler may evaluate `y` first and then `x`, and the two commands output in reverse order could confuse the soldiers quite well.

-What's worse, in a programming langauge with **lazy evaluation** like Haskell, expressions might not be evaluated at all if not needed.
+What's worse, in a programming language with **lazy evaluation** like Haskell, expressions might not be evaluated at all if not needed.
 So if we never use `x`, `y` or `z`, none of the three `print` calls will be executed:

 ```haskell
 mutualAssuredDestruction :: ()